Meet Peggy Loo, PhD

 I enjoy working with high achieving professionals, working parents, and caregivers that often have little space or time to care for themselves.
 As a psychologist, I’ll teach you about how mood, trauma, or whatever tools I’m using works so you can deepen self-understanding and feel empowered.
 I’d describe myself as collaborative, curious, and highly conversational in session.
 I love to laugh with my patients, and I balance encouragement, self-discovery, and gentle challenge.

-In sessions, I focus on helping you make insightful connections and foster actionable change - so you can let go of what's not working and strengthen what does.
+In sessions, I focus on helping you make insightful connections and foster actionable change.
 We may tackle something you’re struggling with in the present, or sometimes I'll encourage us to unpack key past experiences or unresolved traumas that may be keeping you stuck.
 We may practice new skills for strong emotions and self-criticism or restore trust in your body’s cues and instincts.
 I often help people understand their reactions to relationship dynamics in their personal or professional life with compassion and take realistic steps towards a life rooted in your hopes and values.

 How do you approach identity and culture as a therapist?

-As your therapist, I’ll treat your identities with respect, care, and acceptance.
-What makes you, you (e.g., racial, spiritual, gender, ethnicity, LGBTQ+, age, class, neurodivergence, etc) fundamentally shapes your life experiences - so it’s a thread through your story I listen for.
+I’ll treat who you are with respect, acceptance, and care.
+I believe what makes you, you (your racial, spiritual, gender, ethnicity, LGBTQ+, age, class, neurodivergence, etc) is wonderful and fundamentally shapes your life experiences - so it’s a key thread I listen for in all of your stories.

 I’m a second-generation Taiwanese American therapist, which means I was born and raised in the US by immigrant parents who were born and raised in Taiwan.
-Because of my personal experiences and training, I'm sensitive to the unique challenges of the immigrant experience, cross-cultural family dynamics, and bicultural identity.
-I'll always be open to talking about minority stress, complicated feelings about your identity, or the challenges of cross cultural relationships.
-A fun fact: my dissertation research was on interracial romantic relationships, so I have a soft spot for supporting interracial partners.
+I’m interested in the unique challenges of the immigrant family experience and bicultural identity - and how it shapes the way you feel about yourself and others.
+I'll always be open to talking about your feelings about your identity, whether they’re positive or complex - and the ways that can get even more complicated in any relationship with someone different than yourself.
+A fun fact: my dissertation research was on interracial romantic relationships, so I have a soft spot for interracial partners.
+In addition to being invested in BIPOC mental health, I enjoy helping people (re)discover the strengths and meaning that can be found in their neurodivergent or spiritual identities - especially if they have experienced shame or profound hurt in this part of themselves.

-As someone dedicated to multicultural and liberation psychology, I’m passionate about equity and healing for all from experiences of oppression (e.g., sexism, racism, xenophobia) as a path to individual and collective health.
-I’m deeply invested in BIPOC mental health and dedicated to helping people from AAPI communities destigmatize therapy.
-My hope is that you feel comfortable to share and be yourself, knowing that I'm ready to listen, affirm, and dive in.
+As someone dedicated to multicultural and liberation psychology, I believe naming and healing from oppression is an important part of mental health, and something I’m passionate about.
+My hope is that you feel comfortable to share and be your whole self with me, knowing that I'm ready to listen, affirm, and dive in.

 What can you help me with?